 Devin Harris, PhD

-Dr. Harris is the Donald F. and Rose Ann Tomasini Assistant Professor in structural engineering in the Civil and Environmental Engineering Department at Michigan Technological University.
+Dr. Harris is the Donald F. and Rose Ann Tomasini Assistant Professor in structural engineering in the Civil, Environmental, and Geospatial Engineering Department at Michigan Technological University.
 He will be an active team member in this project directing the bridge modeling, laboratory testing and field demonstrations.
 His research experiences have focused primarily on innovative materials in civil infrastructure, including Ultra-High Performance Concrete (UHPC) and the Sandwich Plate System (SPS) technology.
 Dr. Harris is experienced in experimental testing, including live load testing and field instrumentation of bridges.

 Michigan Tech Research Institute (MTRI)